 - The Wear Rate Analysis monitors the wear of the engines metals.
 The amount of wear metal and type of wear metal that is in the oil is analyzed.
-The increase in the rate of engine wear metal in the oil is as important as the quantity of engine wear metal in the oil. - Tests are conducted in order to detect contamination of the oil by water, glycol, or fuel. - The oil condition analysis determines the loss of the oils lubricating properties.
+The increase in the rate of engine wear metal in the oil is as important as the quantity of engine wear metal in the oil. - Tests are conducted in order to detect contamination of the oil by water, glycol, or fuel. - The Oil Condition Analysis determines the loss of the oils lubricating properties.
 An infrared analysis is used to compare the properties of new oil to the properties of the used oil sample.
 This analysis allows technicians to determine the amount of deterioration of the oil during use.
 This analysis also allows technicians to verify the performance of the oil according to the specification during the entire oil change interval.

-Fluid Recommendations (Fuel Recommendations)
+Fluid Recommendations (Fuel Recommendations for the 1506A and 1506C Engines)